STUDY "THE ROLE OF LOGISTICS SERVICE PROVIDERS IN THE UTILIZATION OF FTAs BY EXPORTERS"

-- gives an insight on how freight forwarders, customs agents, shipping agents and their peers can help exporters to become more competitive abroad by assisting them in the utilization of FTAs;
+• gives an insight on how freight forwarders, customs agents, shipping agents and their peers can help exporters to become more competitive abroad by assisting them in the utilisation of FTAs;

-This study was realized by the Belgian Foreign Trade Agency in collaboration with its partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), AWEX and hub.brussels.
+This publication was realised by the Belgian Foreign Trade Agency in collaboration with its partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), AWEX and hub.brussels.

-A successful webinar was organized on Tuesday 15 March 2022, in collaboration with our partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), Wallonia Export & Investment Agency (AWEX) and hub.brussels, and with the kind cooperation of the European Commission and Forward Belgium, on the occasion of the release of the study "The role of logistics service providers in the utilization of FTAs by exporters".
+A successful webinar was organised on Tuesday 15 March 2022, in collaboration with our partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), Wallonia Export & Investment Agency (AWEX) and hub.brussels, and with the kind cooperation of the European Commission and Forward Belgium, on the occasion of the release of the publication "The role of logistics service providers in the utilization of FTAs by exporters".

 You can watch the REPLAY OF THE WEBINAR below:

-Our colleague Wouter Decoster was invited to give a presentation in the margin of the Executive roundtable on rules of origin, organized by UNCTAD and the European University Institute.
+Our colleague Wouter Decoster was invited to give a presentation in the margin of the Executive roundtable on rules of origin, organised by UNCTAD and the European University Institute.

 Watch the video here: